cruddy/docs/The-entity.md

 ## Column

 Column is much like a field, but it works only in one-way direction.
 Columns extract data for a list of model rather than for single one.
-They are also responsible for filtering and sorting data.
+They are also responsible for sorting data.

 There is two types of column: _proxy_ and _computed_.
 Proxy column uses a field to extract data, while computed column uses closures to work.